gsekeres/hugo_site/content/papers/slippery_slope/index.md

 ##### Citation

 Parameswaran, Giri, Gabriel Sekeres, and Haya Goldblatt.
 Forthcoming.
-"The Politics of the Slippery Slope." *Journal of Politics*.
+"The Politics of the Slippery Slope." *Journal of Politics*. doi: [10.1086/732965](https://doi.org/10.1086/732965)

 ```BibTeX
 @article{PSG24,